 You can change the time for the next cue by entering the time on the keypad then pressing Go.
 You can jump to another cue and set a different time by typing the cue number then press Connect, then type the time and press Go.

 Once a cue list is fired, it remains active until you kill it.
 You do this by holding down the Avo button and pressing the blue Select button of the cue list's handle.

-You can change this in the playback Options to make the cue list automatically clear when the fader reaches zero (press Options or the menu button Options at the program menu, then press the Select button of the cue list, then select Fader Fader Mode Intensity Kill At 0.
+You can change this in the Playback Options to make the cue list automatically clear when the fader reaches zero (press Playback Options at the program menu, then press the Select button of the cue list, then select Fader Fader Mode Intensity Kill At 0.